maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 ![Fig2SamplingScheme](/assets/images/Fig2SamplingScheme.jpg)

+Because these racks were suspended at a set depth near the surface, we wanted to see how scallop eDNA dispersed in the water as you moved further away from the racks.
+To do this, we designed a horizontal sampling scheme that you can see in Figure 2 below.

 <p align="center">
 <a class="button button--outline-primary button--pill" href="HorizontalSupplies1">CORRECT BUTTON 1</a> <a class="button button--outline-primary button--pill" href="HorizontalSupplies2">INCORRECT BUTTON 2</a> <a class="button button--outline-primary button--pill" href="HorizontalSupplies2">INCORRECT BUTTON 3</a></p>